SilasReinagel/silasreinagel.github.io/_posts/2018-06-18-result-vs-exception.md

 It is best for a program to have a finite list of possible errors it expects. <strong>In a well-designed program, all common types of expected errors are known and explicitly expressed.</strong> Whether an enum, or a code, or a string is used is not important.
 What is important is a clear description of the type of error, and easy discoverability of all possible general error types.

 Why is an enum or string better than a strongly-defined type?
-Because they aren't really a different type of thing, typed exception are simply aliases.
+Because they aren't really a different type of thing, typed exceptions are simply aliases.
 Also, not using strongly-typed exceptions prevent the abuse of language features like catching particular types of exceptions and using them for control flow.

 ----